Zviad Gamsakhurdia: Domestic policy

 In August 1991, Georgia created a national bank and the legislature committed Georgia to issue its own currency in the future.
 In September 1991, the law on privatization was passed after long discussions on how to prevent "party-economic mafia" (a term used by Gamsakhurdia to refer to Communist Party leaders and administrators at various levels who controlled shadow economy of the Soviet Georgia) from becoming the primary beneficiary.
 On 3 May 1991, Gamsakhurdia issued a decree implementing fixed prices for some basic goods and lifting the national 5-percent sales tax on some food and services.

 The first steps towards the abolition of death penalty in Georgia came during the government of Gamsakhurdia on 20 March 1991, when the Georgian Supreme Council removed this possible punishment for four economic offences not involving the use of violence.
 Thus, Georgia became a first former Soviet republic to take steps to abolish the death penalty.

+He spoke out against allowing the Meskhetian Turk community, who previously lived in the Meskheti region before being deported to Uzbekistan by Stalin, from returning to their homeland, despite huge pogroms in the Uzbek SSR forcing them to flee.
+Many of those who managed to return during his administration were forced back into exile.

 Foreign policy

 During his rule, Gamsakhurdia maintained that Georgia would not sign New Union Treaty or interrepublican economic treaty.
 Georgia under Gamsakhurdia was among six Soviet republics, along with Estonia, Lithuania, Latvia, Moldova, and Armenia, that rejected the New Union Treaty in July 1991.
 Gamsakhurdia called for a boycott of the 1991 Soviet Union referendum on preserving the Union and the Georgia's Supreme Council voted to do so.
 Gamsakhurdia remarked that "the USSR law on referendum violates the sovereignty of the Republic of Georgia, because with this law the destiny of Georgia would be decided not by its citizens, but by citizens of all union republics in the Soviet Union".
 In response to the Soviet referendum, Georgia's Supreme Council appointed the 1991 Georgian independence referendum.
 On 15 June 1991, in an interview to Saarländischer Rundfunk, Gamsakhurdia said that Georgia sought an eventual membership in the European Community and the United Nations, while it would develop relations with the USSR as a foreign state.

-In response to the Soviet crackdown on the pro-independence movement in Lithuania in January 1991, Zviad Gamsakhurdia led a pro-Lithuania rally in Tbilisi, saying that "it is impossible to preserve an empire by democratic means" and urging the opposition to Kremlin.